KSGitUser/RSSchool-NodeJs/assignments/crud-api/README.md

 ```
 npm run start:multi
 ```
-By default it will start main server on port 4000 and other servers 4001, 4002 ... numOfCpus-1
+By default, it will start main server on port 4000 and other servers on 4001, 4002 ... numOfCpus-1

 ## Send requests